 "status_url": "https://yourapp.example.com/calls/outbound-status"

-Agents reached via SIP (sip: URIs to your own PBX or softphone) are billed at the SIP termination rate rather than the mobile/landline termination rate, which is typically lower for on-premises deployments.
+Agents reached via a sip: URI to your own PBX are billed at the SIP termination rate rather than the mobile/landline rate — lower than dialling a mobile, but not free, because the call still leaves Sautikit to reach your PBX.

 For outbound campaigns, factor in answer rates.
 Only answered calls proceed to the action_url and get connected to an agent.
 Unanswered calls (no-answer, busy) are billed only for the ring duration, typically 20–40 seconds.